-When hand-quilting feathers, Bluprint instructor Andi Perejda suggests tracing the spine and basic feather design onto the fabric with a pencil or erasable pen.
+When hand-quilting feathers, Craftsy instructor Andi Perejda suggests tracing the spine and basic feather design onto the fabric with a pencil or erasable pen.
 To minimize the starting and stopping that often comes with quilting feathers, she lets her needle travel through the batting from the end of one feather to the point where the next feather stops.
 Andi shares a quick demonstration of this technique in this video clip.

 Quilting Feathers on a Home Sewing Machine

-In Angela Walters’ class Free-Motion Quilting with Feathers, she covers basic feather shapes as well as variations and border-quilting techniques.
+In Angela Walters’s class Free-Motion Quilting with Feathers, she covers basic feather shapes as well as variations and border-quilting techniques.
 The continuous-line quilting pattern looks best when there is minimal retracing of the stitches.
 For this reason, practice makes perfect when machine-quilting feathers.
 For this method, you can either draw on the feather design and trace it with your stitching, or quilt the feathers freehand.
 Both methods take practice to master, so don’t worry if your first try leaves something to be desired.

-Bluprint member rahimah used this pink chevron quilt to practice feather quilting, implementing a single feather pattern in the light pink section and a double feather pattern in the white.
+Craftsy member rahimah used this pink chevron quilt to practice feather quilting, implementing a single feather pattern in the light pink section and a double feather pattern in the white.
 Although her quilt top is comprised of sharp edges and points, the quilted feathers within each chevron section give a visual softness and continuity to the project, even across the different fabric prints.
 Feather quilting pairs well with complementary quilting patterns like swirls, seen in the dark pink section of this quilt.

 Long-Arm Machine Quilting Feathers

 When quilting feathers on a long-arm machine, the same techniques apply as with quilting on a home sewing machine.
-Bluprint member hersisterquilts shares her free-motion feather practice.
+Craftsy member hersisterquilts shares her free-motion feather practice.
 She used a muslin quilt sandwich and quilted a feather design on her long-arm machine.
 As you can see, she divided the quilt top into basics squares and rectangles, which she later filled in with quilted feathers varying from small to very large.
 Among the feather variations, she quilts feathers with pointed tips, feathers facing opposite directions along the spine spine, border feathers and feathers with a double outline on each petal.
 When it comes to the size of the feathers in each row, some rows remain consistent in size and others seem to grow or shrink, creating motion in the feather pattern.